Missionaries

 Country Facts

-Cameroon NAB has been working in the country of Cameroon since the 1930’s.
-We helped birth the Cameroon Baptist Convention that now has over 1,000 churches, two seminaries, 68 primary schools and six hospitals, along with 52 health centers.
-The primary focus of our work with the CBC is in advanced Medical training, Theological Education and Missionary Children Education.
+Cameroon The NAB has been working in the country of Cameroon since the 1930s.
+We helped birth the Cameroon Baptist Convention that now has over 1,000 churches, two seminaries, 68 primary schools, and six hospitals, along with 52 health centers.
+The primary focus of our work with the CBC is in advanced medical training, theological education, and missionary children education.
 Read More Facts View All Countries

 Key Ministries